AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 * Resource labels & tooltips – `{%start}`, `{%end}`
 * Project & Resource header – `{%tickValue}`, `{%end}`

-To format dates, use the `dateTimeFormat` [formatting parameter](../Common_Settings/Text_Formatters#formatting_parameters) to specify the [date/time pattern](../Common_Settings/Text_Formatters#date/time_syntax).
+To format dates, use the `dateTimeFormat` [formatting parameter](../Common_Settings/Text_Formatters#formatting_parameters) and specify the [date/time pattern](../Common_Settings/Text_Formatters#date/time_syntax).

-In this sample, tokens are used to display and format dates in the second data grid column:
+In this sample, tokens are used to display and format dates in the second data grid column of a Project chart:

 ```
 // set the text of the second data grid column